boldingd/EclipsePhaseContent/Locus.md

 There's no real restrictions on technological tinkering or R&D.
 *Boister's Armory* is a good example: blueprints available for… basically anything dangerous, including weapons capable of threatening ships and asteroids!

-And There are other coops and individuals poking around other technological avenues.
+And There are other co-ops and individuals poking around other technological avenues.
 People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, self-sustaining nanotech, exotic reactors… all restrained only by "self-policing," rep-hits if you admit to doing something stupid, and the threat of retaliation if you screw up too badly.

-I know, "the plural of anecdote isn't data," but just five weeks ago, one coop's hab-module got *digested* by a nanoswarm they where experimenting with.
+I know, "the plural of anecdote isn't data," but just five weeks ago, one coop's hab-module got *digested* by a nanoswarm they where experimenting with and lost control of.
 Fortunately, the outer hull and seals held, but as far as can be discerned, the swarm ate pretty much everything out to the hull; exothermically, too, it was hot in there.
 The module was decoupled and chucked towards the inner system; it'll fall into the sun in something like a year and a half.

-*After that*, rumors started to circulate that another coop had gotten hold of this crazy, finely-etched silicate wafer, allegedly recovered from an exo-world.
+*After that*, rumors started to circulate that another co-op had gotten hold of this crazy, finely-etched silicate wafer, allegedly recovered from an exo-world.
 People thought it was art, because it shone beautifully when light hit it; but then someone thought that the etchings might actually be some kind of *program*.
 The damned fools started experimenting with different ways to interpret it, and actually tried *running* some of the executable versions!
 They'd already had their systems go black-screen-full-fan *more than once* when *somebody* detonated a bunch of hell-balls in their module, taking care of that whole problem.